 In view of the somewhat surprising nature of these results, it is worthwhile investigating this behaviour in more detail.
-We consider in turn each of the protocols exhibiting greater levels of unfairness than standard TCP.
+We consider, in turn, each of the protocols exhibiting greater levels of unfairness than standard TCP.

-• Scalable-TCP.
-Figure 4 shows typical examples of measured cwnd time histories.
-It can seen that the cwnds either do not converge to fairness or else converge very slowly indeed (not reaching fairness within the 10 minute duration of these tests).
-Although sometimes expressed as a modified additive increase algorithm, it is easily shown that the Scalable-TCP algorithm is in fact a multiplicative-increase multiplicative-decrease (MIMD) algorithm and this appears to explain much of the observed behaviour.
-It has been known since the late 1980s [5] that in drop-tail networks such algorithms may not converge to fairness.
-Further, in the case of MIMD flows with different round-trip times, theory predicts that the flow with the shortest round-trip time can seize essentially the entire link capacity [3] and this type of behaviour is evident in our experimental results presented later.
-Note that this behaviour is not confined to synchronised patterns of packet drop and is also observed when significant levels of web traffic are present (although [3] considers synchronised drop-tail environments, the analysis can be readily extended the unsynchronised drops with similar conclusions).
+• Scalable-TCP: Fig. 4 shows typical examples of measured cwnd time histories.
+It can seen that the cwnds either do not converge to fairness or else converge very slowly indeed (not reaching fairness within the 10-min duration of these tests).
+Although sometimes expressed as a modified additive increase algorithm, it is easily shown that the scalable-TCP algorithm is, in fact, a multiplicative-increase multiplicative-decrease (MIMD) algorithm, and this appears to explain much of the observed behavior.
+It has been known since the late 1980s [5] that in drop-tail networks, such algorithms may not converge to fairness.
+Further, in the case of MIMD flows with different round-trip times, theory predicts that the flow with the shortest round-trip time can seize essentially the entire link capacity [3], and this type of behavior is evident in our experimental results presented later.
+Note that this behavior is not confined to synchronized patterns of packet drop and is also observed when significant levels of Web traffic are present (although [3] considers synchronized drop-tail environments, the analysis can be readily extended the unsynchronized drops with similar conclusions).